Ringing in the ears and

 This program was designed for our patients coming from out of town,Canada,USA, Latin countries and Europe.

-The goal is to achieve in 3 weeks optimal targeted activation of the brain.
+The goal is to achieve in the shortest time optimal targeted activation of the brain.

 We know through brain imaging that tinnitus and hyperacusis are linked to hyperactivity and other abnormal brain patterns throughout the central auditory system.

 fMRI studies show neural activity in two key regions along the auditory pathway: the inferior colliculus (IC), a major subcortical auditory center located in the midbrain, and the auditory cortex (AC), a region associated with sound perception.

 Our program targets these regions using paired stimulation of auditory and somatosensory pathways.

 An Electrophysiology noninvasive imaging of electrical activity of brain function.
 The Qeeg in is a tool which demonstrates electrophysiologic data of brain wave activity i.e. oscillation, in multiple regions of interest, reflective of multiple brain functions in the presence of the tinnitus signal.
 The application of the QEEG for tinnitus is recommended to be called, the Electroencephalotinnitogram (TCG).

 Clinically, the stage of the QEEG clinical application in 2014 for tinnitus is considered analogous to the EKG for cardiology in the 1930s.

 The EEG Functional brain imaging with the spectral analysis 3-D source localization of Low resolution provides:

 - An objective measure and quantification of multiple brain wave electrical frequencies of activity;